git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ## Shift Mode

-If you press the Shift button (and keep it pressed) the grid changes to the Shift mode.
+If you press and release the Shift button the grid changes to the Shift mode.
+If you keep the Shift button pressed and execute one of the functions of this mode, it will close automatically when the Shift button is released (except in the Session mode).

 ### All models